bp-studio/bp-studio.github.io/notes.md

 ## Acknowledgement

-The author would like to specially thank the following people, in no particular ordering:
+The author would like to specially thank the following people/parties, in no particular ordering:

-- Robert J. Lang for his work that inspired the idea of GOPS, and for his continuing support and encouragement throughout these years.
+- [Robert J. Lang](https://langorigami.com/) for his work that inspired the idea of GOPS, and for his continuing support and encouragement throughout these years.
-- Jürg Lehni and Jonathan Puckey, for creating [paper.js](http://paperjs.org/), the powerful and efficient vector graphics library that powers BP Studio.
-- Lucas Tay Kiat Loong, for so eagerly volunteering to test BP Studio, helping catching many critical and subtle bugs, and providing many invaluable feedbacks.
+- [Lucas Tay Kiat Loong](https://cexplr.github.io/), for so eagerly volunteering to test BP Studio, helping catching many critical and subtle bugs, and providing many invaluable feedbacks.
+- [Jason S. Ku](https://github.com/origamimagiro), for his insights on the subject of computational geometry.
+- Mat Groves and [GoodBoyDigital](https://www.goodboydigital.com), for maintaining [PixiJS](https://pixijs.com/),
+the graphics engine that powers BP Studio.
+- [BrowserStack](https://www.browserstack.com/), for enrolling BP Studio into its Open Source Program.
+It would be financially impossible for BP Studio to perform compatibility tests without it.

 ## About the author